-Yes, America's Anchorman is away today, and this is your undocumented anchor man sitting in Markstein, no supporting paperwork whatsoever, but underwear fully loaded and ready to blow.
+Yes, America's Anchorman is away today and this is your undocumented anchorman sitting in Mark Stein, no supporting paperwork whatsoever, but underwear fully loaded and ready to blow.

-And then the great Walter E. Williams will close out the year for us at the EIB network on New Year's Eve.
+Mark Davis is going to be here tomorrow and then the great Walter E. Williams will close out the year for us at the EIB network on New Year's Eve.

-That's a that's a great treat.
+That's a great treat.

-Don't don't miss that.
+Don't miss that.

 Now, I can't believe this.

-And uh so he for ten thousand three hundred dollars that's basically a day with Elliot Spitzer's hooker.
+And so for $10,300, that's basically a day with Elliot Spitzer's hooker.

 But actually, if you can charge it to the stimulus package, that's a great deal.

-So we don't know whether that is we don't in fairness, we don't know whether that is Elliot Spitzer type uh escort services.
+In fairness, we don't know whether that is Elliot Spitzer-type escort services.

 That's part of the stimulus package.

-Well, I don't I couldn't really say, but apparently leading indicators were way up, so you don't want to worry about that.
+Well, I don't, I couldn't really say, but apparently leading indicators were way up, so you don't want to worry about that.

 It's generating itself.